Could Acquired Needs Theory Save You Money?

 I believe the latter is true.
 Such items are “acquired needs” and consume their time.
 Acquired needs is not just monetary: Consider what a huge struggle it will be for a poor reader to obtain a higher education or high-paying job.

-I pay nothing to view television.
-With a converter box and rabbit ears antenna, my old TV can pick up six or eight over-the-air stations.
-(I live in a smaller community, so that number is no doubt much less than what’s available in big cities.)
-There are enough programs to fill up an hour or two each night.
-I can check out a free DVD at the library should I want to view a movie.
-And many shows are available via the internet.
+I used to pay nothing to watch television.
+My old TV could pick up six or eight over-the-air stations with a converter box and rabbit ears antenna.
+There were enough programs to fill up an hour or two each night.
+I check out free DVDs at the library when I want to view a movie.
+And a lot of free programming is available via the Internet.

 We respect your privacy.
 Unsubscribe at any time.